Communities

 • The exchange of information is certainly one of the difficult choices a DM has to make- what level of information to exchange and allow player to operate on, and then how to implement that exactly, which is why I found this question so interesting.

-#1: Initial revision by user avatar curryandanahn‭ · 2021-09-18T03:32:34Z (over 2 years ago)
+#1: Initial revision by user avatar curryandanahn‭ · 2021-09-18T03:32:34Z (about 3 years ago)

 In the case of actually finding a cursed ring, I rather like the technique handing out item cards when players get magical/significant loot, that describes the properties of the item (including any curses).
 On its own, this creates a fun little stack of collected loot for the player, but also allows for the DM to surreptitiously give information to a specific player, so they can roleplay the effects of the curse without "spilling the beans".
 However, in that case of there being no actual item (the player triggering and failing a save), this can’t be done.